Understanding Hindsight Goal Relabeling from a Divergence Minimization Perspective: Graphical Models for Hindsight Goal Relabeling

-However, it is important to recognize that even after adding this state-matching part, there is still a missing component of the objective.
-Divergence minimization encourages the agent to stay in the "right" state-action distribution given the benefit of hindsight, but we still need the policy to actually hit the goal (see Figure \ref{fig:objective-anology}).
-When we condition the policy on a goal, we should maximize the likelihood of seeing that goal in the future state distribution (see Figure \ref{fig:future-state-distribution}).
-Together with a maximum entropy regularization on the policy $\mathcal{H}(\pi)$ \citep{gail, equivalence-pg-sql}, we propose the following goal-reaching objective:
+After adding this state-matching term, we are still missing an important component of the objective.
+Divergence minimization encourages the agent to stay in the "right" state-action distribution given the benefit of hindsight.
+But we still want the policy to actually hit the goal as quickly as possible without detours (see Figure \ref{fig:objective-anology}).
+We propose that the goal-conditioned policy $\pi$ should therefore minimize:

-Compared to \eqref{hbc-derivation} and \eqref{gail-derivation}, the $f$-divergence term \eqref{overal-objective}(a) swaps the order between the expert and the policy.
-The coefficient $\beta$ controls the importance of "hitting the goal".
-This incentive is already implicit in hindsight-relabeled data, as in many cases a BC objective alone can learn to hit the goal as well \citep{hbc, gcsl, latent-plan-from-play, bc-zero}.
-However, hindsight-relabeled trajectories are often \textit{sub-optimal demonstrations}: not every action is acting towards achieving the goal.
-Thus, maximizing the likelihood of achieving the goal is crucial, and it plays a key role in deriving the reward function of HER \citep{her}.